+Califo Specific Areas for Improvement rnia Standards for the Teaching Profession Suggestions for Improvement (This box expands to accommodate as much space as needed.)

+Standa ard I:

+Engag ing and supporting all students in learning

+Eleme nts:

+1.1 Using knowledge of students to

+engage them in learning

+1.2 Connecting learning to students' prior

+knowledge, backgrounds, life

+experiences, and interests 1.3 Connecting subject matter to

+meaningful, real-life contexts

+1.4 Using a variety of instructional

+strategies, resources, and

+technologies to meet students'

+diverse learning needs

+1.5 Promoting critical thinking through

+inquiry, problem solving, and

+reflection

+1.6 Monitoring student learning and

+adjusting instruction while teaching

+Agreer ment Between AUHSD and AEA, Continued Ca Specific Areas for Improvement alifornia Standards for the Teaching Profession Suggestions for Improvement (This box expands to accommodate as much space as needed.)
+Sta andard III: nderstanding and organizing subject for udent learning El ements: 3.1 Demonstrating knowledge of subject matter, academic content standards, and curriculum frameworks 3.2 Applying knowledge of student development and proficiencies to ensure student understanding of subject matter 3.3 Organizing curriculum to facilitate student understanding of the subject matter 3.4 Utilizing instructional strategies that are appropriate to the subject matter 3.5 Using and adapting resources, technologies, and standards-aligned instructional materials, including adopted materials, to make subject matter accessible to all students 3.6 Addressing the needs of English learners and students with special needs to provide equitable access to the content reement Between AUHSD and AEA, Continued Specific Areas for Improvement California Standards for the Teaching Profession Suggestions for Improvement (This box expands to accommodate as much space as needed.)
+Standard IV: Planning instruction and designing learning experiences for all students Elements: 4.1 Using knowledge of students' academic readiness, language proficiency, cultural background, and individual development to plan instruction 4.2 Establishing and articulating goals for student learning 4.3 Developing and sequencing long-term and short-term instructional plans to support student learning 4.4 Planning instruction that incorporates appropriate strategies to meet the learning needs of all students 4.5 Adapting instructional plans and curricular materials to meet the assessed learning needs of all students

 Specific Areas for Improvement California Standards for the Teaching Profession Suggestions for Improvement (This box expands to accommodate as much space as needed.)
-Stand ard I: Engag ging and supporting all students in learning Eleme ents: 1.1 Using knowledge of students to engage them in learning 1.2 Connecting learning to students' prior knowledge, backgrounds, life experiences, and interests 1.3 Connecting subject matter to meaningful, real-life contexts 1.4 Using a variety of instructional strategies, resources, and technologies to meet students' diverse learning needs 1.5 Promoting critical thinking through inquiry, problem solving, and reflection 1.6 Monitoring student learning and adjusting instruction while teaching

-Specific Areas for Improvement California Standards for the Teaching Profession Standard II: Creating and maintaining effective environments for student learning Elements: 2.1 Promoting social development and responsibility within a caring community where each student is treated fairly and respectfully 2.2 Creating physical or virtual learning environments that promote student learning, reflect diversity, and encourage constructive and productive interactions among students 2.3 Establishing and maintaining learning environments that are physically, intellectually, and emotionally safe 2.4 Creating a rigorous learning environment with high expectations and appropriate support for all students 2.5 Developing, communicating, and maintaining high standards for individual and group behavior 2.6 Employing classroom routines, procedures, norms, and supports for positive behavior to ensure a climate in which all students can learn 2.7 Using instructional time to optimize learning greement Between AUHSD and AEA, Continued Specific Areas for Improvement California Standards for the Teaching Profession Suggestions for Improvement (This box expands to accommodate as much space as needed.)
-Standard III: Understanding and organizing subject for student learning Elements: 3.1 Demonstrating knowledge of subject matter, academic content standards, and curriculum frameworks 3.2 Applying knowledge of student development and proficiencies to ensure student understanding of subject matter 3.3 Organizing curriculum to facilitate student understanding of the subject matter 3.4 Utilizing instructional strategies that are appropriate to the subject matter 3.5 Using and adapting resources, technologies, and standards-aligned instructional materials, including adopted materials, to make subject matter accessible to all students 3.6 Addressing the needs of English learners and students with special needs to provide equitable access to the content reement Between AUHSD and AEA, Continued Specific Areas for Improvement California Standards for the Teaching Profession Suggestions for Improvement (This box expands to accommodate as much space as needed.)
-Standard IV: Planning instruction and designing learning experiences for all students Elements: 4.1 Using knowledge of students' academic readiness, language proficiency, cultural background, and individual development to plan instruction 4.2 Establishing and articulating goals for student learning 4.3 Developing and sequencing long-term and short-term instructional plans to support student learning 4.4 Planning instruction that incorporates appropriate strategies to meet the learning needs of all students 4.5 Adapting instructional plans and curricular materials to meet the assessed learning needs of all students

-Specific Areas for Improvement California Standards for the Teaching Profession Suggestions for Improvement (This box expands to accommodate as much spac as needed.)
 Standard V: Assessing students for learning Elements: 5.1 Applying knowledge of the purposes, characteristics, and uses of different types of assessments 5.2 Collecting and analyzing assessment data from a variety of sources to inform instruction 5.3 Reviewing data, both individually and with colleagues, to monitor student learning 5.4 Using assessment data to establish learning goals and to plan, differentiate, and modify instruction 5.5 Involving all students in self- assessment, goal setting, and monitoring progress 5.6 Using available technologies to assist in assessment, analysis, and communication of student learning 5.7 Using assessment information to share timely and comprehensible feedback with students and their families